rismm/tp/docs/UserGuide.md

 - `NAME` is case-insensitive
   - e.g. `Cheese` will be interpreted as `cheese`
 - If `NAME` already exists in the inventory, use the [update](#update-an-item-update) command instead
+- If `NAME` contains the character sequence `" ,,, "`, it will be passed without the character sequence
+  - e.g. `"Ba ,,, ll"` will be passed as `"Ball"` instead
 - `QUANTITY` must be a non-negative integer and less than or equal to 2147483647
   - e.g. 1, 10, 100
 - `PRICE` must be a non-negative integer or decimal number and less than or equal to 2147483647